gavinfielder/pft/README.md

 # Credits

 The test method itself was adapted from outdated moulinette test files a buddy gave me, from which the author was ly@42.fr.
 The vast majority of code was written by me.
 The tests prefixed moul\_ were adapted from the moulinette test files, the tests with \_ftfc\_ were adapted from 42FileChecker.
 The vast majority of tests were written by me; some tests were contributed by [phtruong](https://github.com/nkone), [akharrou](https://github.com/akharrou), and [robbie](https://github.com/rpeepz).
+Big thanks to [cclaude](https://github.com/cclaude42) for doing the first update for the new curriculum.

 Also thanks to:
 - [rwright](https://github.com/wright08)